My Myyy Miss American Pie…

 It worked!!
 Or my tastebuds have changed!
 Either way, I’m a total cherry pie convert and this recipe is a foolproof method adapted from Edd Kimber’s Say It With Cake.
 (Told you I was a Kimber addict!)

-Mix the flour, salt and sugar together in a bowl, then add the chilled butter and rub together until it resembles chunky breadcrumbs.
+- For the pastry: Mix the flour, salt and 2 tbsp sugar together in a bowl, then add the chilled butter and rub together until it resembles breadcrumbs.
 Slowly add the water until the pastry holds together when squeezed.
 Tip the dough onto the work surface and gently knead together.
 Divide into two balls, one a little larger than the other, then wrap them both in clingfilm and chill for 30 minutes.